IngeborgArdoe/training/free/exercise-04.md

 5. Save the Action
 6. Test by searching for Genus and saving this Company.

-_NOTE: Small issue with the updated object appearing in the search result, this is due to reuse of the Company object as the object to receive data from Brønnøysund.
-Normally a dedicated object for integration and a separate object for app model usage is recommended._

 ####7.
 Setup Search for Company

 1. Open the Company object class